rdsea/iCOMOTSensors/mqttbridge/README.md

 This is a standalone java application that provides a bridge between an MQTT broker and Kafka.
 The application has been designed so that support for other providers is very easy (e.g ActiveMQ).

+The bridge is bidirectional.
+Kafka topics will be published in MQTT and MQTT topics will be published in Kafka.

 The application launches two threads for Kafka: one for consume and one for publish respectively.
 The MQTT client is asynchronous